 - Add tasks to a running list of outstanding tasks to streamline project management.

 - Monitor a Team chat for questions and provide answers based on a reference document.
-Our own CTO, Marcus Bluestein, for instance, created a chat bot that lets Kraft Kennedy employees query our HR handbook using natural language.
+Our own CIO, Marcus Bluestein, for instance, created a chat bot that lets Kraft Kennedy employees query our HR handbook using natural language.

 - Monitor chats and kick off processes in Microsoft Flow or PowerBI.
 In this way, you could control custom-created work flows with input taken from the Teams chat stream.